304 Alexander Building

 DMA in Piano, University of Iowa

-Garik Pedersen recently celebrated 20 years as a professor of piano at Eastern Michigan University, where he has taught undergraduate and graduate students from many U.S. states and eleven other countries, producing prizewinners in national and international—as well as numerous regional and state competitions.
-A Steinway artist, Pedersen has performed as soloist and chamber musician throughout the United States and in Europe, Canada, Central America, Taiwan and the Philippine Islands.
-Recent appearances have included Steinway Hall (New York City, 2008), Cleveland’s International Music Festival (2010), Michigan’s Gilmore Festival (2010), and the Isidor Bajic Music School in Novi Sad, Serbia (2010).
+Garik Pedersen has taught piano at Eastern Michigan University for over 25 years.
+His studio, which has included undergraduate and graduate students from many U.S. states and eleven other countries, has produced prizewinners in national and international—as well as numerous regional and state competitions.
+A Steinway artist, Pedersen’s performance career as soloist and chamber musician has taken him to venues throughout the United States and in Europe, Canada, Central America, Taiwan and the Philippine Islands.
+Recent appearances have included a tour of 9 cities in Taiwan (2014), Steinway Hall (New York City, 2008), Cleveland’s International Music Festival (2010), Michigan’s Gilmore Festival (2014 and 2010), and the Isidor Bajic Music School in Novi Sad, Serbia (2010).
 Pedersen has recorded for the Albany and Hornblower labels, and in 2008 he recorded the musical examples in the anthology that accompanies McGraw-Hill’s popular text Music in Theory and Practice.
 He has presented programs for the U.S. State Department, the National Federation of Music Clubs, Music Teachers National Association, the European Piano Teachers Association, Canadian Federation of Music Teachers Associations, and the Royal Conservatory of Music, as well as on numerous public television and radio broadcasts.

 Dr. Pedersen has performed and taught at many summer music festivals, including Cleveland’s International Music Festival, Spokane’s Musicfest Northwest, the World Piano Conference (Serbia), Tunghai Summer Music Festival (Taiwan), Michigan’s Interlochen Arts Camp and Blue Lake Arts Festival, and other music camps and festivals in Arizona, Iowa, Missouri, Colorado, Kentucky, and Indiana.
 He has served as an adjudicator for piano competitions in nineteen states.